TMTecnologia/turborepo-tmtecnologia/README.md

 - `yarn lint` - Lint all packages
 - `yarn format` - Format all packages
 - `yarn changeset` - Generate a changeset
+- `yarn syncpack:fix` - Format all `package.json` files
+  - Organise `package.json` files according to a conventional format
+  - Ensure that multiple packages requiring the same dependency define the same version
+- `yarn syncpack:lint` - Lint all packages versions
+  - List dependencies which are required by multiple packages, where the version is not the same across every package
+  - Check dependency versions follow a consistent format
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

 ## Apps & Packages